-The Nikon Z6 is a mirrorless camera with FF (1.0x) sensor and 24.3 megapixels manufactured from 2018.
+The Nikon Z6 is a mirrorless camera with FF (1.0x) sensor and 24.3 megapixels manufactured from 2018 to 2020 (discontinued).
 The range of sensitivities, including ISO extension, is 50 - 204800 ISO and it has a continuous shooting (burst mode) of 12 FPS.
-The average price, when it has been added to the JuzaPhoto database, is 1602 €;
+The average price, when it has been added to the JuzaPhoto database, is 1901 €;

 The following opinions have been automatically translated with Google Translate.

 Opinion:After about 3/4 years with another Brand, I returned to Nikon.It was like coming home, always used to photograph with Nikon, I immediately managed to find the same sensations / Feeling that I had with the SLRs of the "yellow house".
 Coming to the so I appreciated the dynamic range of the machine, the files once set properly come out practically already affixed, they need very little PP. The controls are placed in the right place, they make it very easy to "work".
 At the current price and with the immediate discount at the checkout, it becomes a bargain!!!

 Pros:Construction, ergonomics, sensor (ISO, dynamic range), EVF and LCD screen, IBIS, menu, lens compatibility (Z, FTZ and draft), weight

 Cons:1 x XQD, commandless grip, sometimes WB and automatic viewfinder brightness, not innovative compared to the competition